sheffieldnlp/naacl2018-fever/README.md

 # Fact Extraction and VERification

-This is the PyTorch imp0lementation of the FEVER baselines described in th NAACL2018 paper.
+This is the PyTorch imp0lementation of the FEVER baselines described in the NAACL2018 paper.

 ## Links